 Kandungaw was not originally part of our itinerary.
-We went to Dalaguete to primarily visit Casino Peak.
+We went to Dalaguete to visit Casino Peak.
 However, our habal-habal driver suggested that we should go straight to Kandungaw after.
 Convinced, we decided to grab the opportunity and trekked 2 mountains in 1 day.

 We left the city at 4:00 AM, reached Dalaguete after 2 hours of bus ride, habal-habal ride for almost 20 minutes and trek straight to Casino Peak for roughly an hour.
 Obviously, we were drained and hungry as we hiked to the top of Kandungaw.
-Aside from the sun’s scorching heat, the mountain was higher and steeper.
+Aside from the sun’s scorching heat, the trek was higher and steeper.

 As we were struggling to the top, I was surprised when we met few kids aged 8-12 years old selling refreshments and snacks along the narrow footpath.
 They positioned their mini stores near big rocks that protected them from the heat of the sun, and some of them displayed the items they’re selling under worn out umbrellas.

 If you happen to pass by those kids, please buy something from them.
 It would definitely help them have a decent meal.
 Some families live in the mountains so probably those kids were from there.

 We had a talkative old man as our tour guide.
 He was talking about how farming was difficult and the struggles to make ends meet.
 We needed to leave him because he made multiple stops resting which we can’t afford to do.
 Our itinerary was full that day and needed to go back to the city as quick as possible.
 He was able to catch up with us when we were almost at the top.